Start9Labs/documentation/site/source/developer-docs/packaging.rst

 A basic development and testing environment includes:

 #.
-An Server One or Server Pro with latest `StartOS <https://github.com/Start9Labs/start-os/releases>`_
+A Server One or Server Pro with latest `StartOS <https://github.com/Start9Labs/start-os/releases>`_

     - Use your own hardware to `DIY <https://start9.com/latest/diy>`_
     - Purchase a device from the `Start9 Store <https://store.start9.com>`_